 Penicillin was the first antibiotic ever introduced during World War II by Alexander Fleming in 1928.
 Penicillin does not cover Staph or Enterococcus but used mainly streptococcal infections.
 The penicillinase-resistant organisms (nafcillin, oxacillin, cloxacillin, dicloxacillin) cover Staph (MSSA) and Strep.
 Anti-pseudomonal penicillins include piperacillin and ticarcillin effective against gram-positive, gram-negative, pseudomonas, and anaerobes.
 Carbapenems cover gram-positives, gram negatives, and anaerobes.

 Trimethoprim/sulfamethoxazole, clindamycin, and doxycycline are oral antibiotics used for mild to moderate MRSA infections.
 It is important to note that trimethoprim/sulfamethoxazole increases warfarin levels leading to increased INR.
 Vancomycin, linezolid, daptomycin, dalfopristin/quinupristin, and tigecycline cover moderate to severe community and hospital-acquired MRSA.
-Vancomycin should be renally dosed with trough levels between 15-20.
-Linezolid is very expensive and should only be used if a patient is allergic to vancomycin.
+Vancomycin requires renal dosing with trough levels between 15 to 20.
+Linezolid is very expensive and should only be an option if a patient is allergic to vancomycin.
 CBC needs to be checked weekly to avoid bone marrow suppression, neutropenia, thrombocytopenia, and anemia.
-Linezolid, daptomycin, and tigecycline are used to treat vancomycin-resistant enterococci.
+Linezolid, daptomycin, and tigecycline are options to treat vancomycin-resistant enterococci.

-Health professionals including doctors, nurses, and pharmacists need to be aware of risk factors to properly treat patients with selected antibiotics.
-Pharmacists need to properly monitor vancomycin trough levels to avoid mortality in patients with Staph aureus.
+Health professionals, including doctors, nurses, and pharmacists, need to be aware of risk factors to treat patients with selected antibiotics properly.
+Pharmacists need to accurately monitor vancomycin trough levels to avoid mortality in patients with Staph aureus.
 They also need to review medication for dose and interactions and counsel patients about finishing all prescribed antibiotics.
 Infection control nurses evaluate nosocomial infections and implement appropriate policies.
 An interprofessional approach will produce the best outcomes.
 [Level 5]

 Outcomes: Screening for methicillin-resistant Staphylococcus aureus (MRSA) risk factors enhance infection control.
 MRSA risk factors include patients who are above age 65, urinary catheter, previous antibiotic treatment past three months, trauma, and those admitted from a long-term facility.
 [Level 5]